redecentralize/alternative-internet/README.md

 - [Books](http://en.wikipedia.org/wiki/Books) are a stable, production tested communication protocol suitable for a wide range of information services.
 - [DeadC](http://deadc.net/) Create a one-click expiring link
+- [Fermat.org](http://fermat.org/) is an framework for developing Internet of People apps.

 ## Hosting